 Dr. Smith’s clinical interests are newborn and trauma surgery.
 His principal research interests are the role of bacterial attachment in the prevention of infections in the premature infant.

-Dr. Todd Maxson is the Chief of the Trauma program at Arkansas Children's Hospital and a board certified pediatric surgeon.
+Dr. Maxon is a board certified pediatric surgeon.
 He completed his undergraduate work at Texas A&M University, and attended medical school at the University of Texas Medical Brach in Galveston.
 He completed his general surgery residency at the University of Arkansas, and then went on to finish a pediatric surgical residency at the Baylor College of Medicine.
 Dr. Maxson is nationally known as a traumatologist, serving in many national and local expert capacities, as well as an actively practicing pediatric surgeon at Arkansas Children's Hospital and in previous states.
 He also serves as the State of Arkansas consult on trauma for the Department of Health.